Les Enfoirés – The Concert

 To the non-French person who has not had a chance to grow up with all these artists and songs, it can also sound really cheesy.
 Not only because some of these songs date back from the 80s and should most likely be filed in the “youthful mistake” drawer but also because some of these performers are not professional singers but actors, comedians and sports personalities… If you have perfect pitch, then some songs might make you cringe.

 It can be an acquired taste indeed but trust me, for the people who know all these songs, it’s one of the most fun 3 hours you will ever have!

 When we lived in the US, we ordered the DVD from Amazon France and had a yearly Enfoirés viewing parties with French expats (and their sometimes puzzled wifes/husbands ;-)

-We continue the tradition in France when all my family get together the day of the broadcast for finger food, drinks and sing alongs… To our family that does not watch much sports, it’s our equivalent to a SuperBowl party ;-)
+We continue the tradition in France when all my family gets together the day of the broadcast for finger food, drinks, and sing-alongs… To our family that does not watch much sports, it’s our equivalent to a SuperBowl party ;-)